EV’s dirty secret

 Operational Emissions

-The downside of operational emissions is that you need to get the fuel to power any car from somewhere, and there are carbon emissions associated with getting this fuel.
-For gas cars, this means the emissions that come from drilling for and refining gas.
-For EVs, upstream emissions are those associated with generating electricity from natural gas, coal, or even renewable sources.
+For gas cars, this means the emissions that come from drilling for, refining, and transporting gas.
+For EVs, there are emissions associated with generating electricity from natural gas, coal, or, preferably, renewable sources.

 So…how bad are EVs?

-To accurately compare the impact of gas cars and electric vehicles on the environment, we need to take into account the complete lifecycle of each car - from manufacturing, to use, to when the cars get taken off the road.
-The infographic above is one recent analysis.
+To accurately compare the impact of gas cars and electric vehicles on the environment, we need to examine the complete lifecycle of the car - from manufacturing, to use, to when the cars get taken off the road.

 Gasoline powered vehicles start with manufacturing emissions, and then release 8,887 grams of carbon dioxide in tailpipe emissions for every gallon of fuel burned.
 Electric vehicles produce zero tailpipe emissions, but do have associated upstream and manufacturing impact.
 So what does this look like over an average lifespan of a car?